What more could you expect from the place that invented bungy jumping?

 If you’re heading out overnight on foot, you’re not hiking: you’re tramping.
 New Zealand has an amazing network of tramping huts, all maintained by the loveable Department of Conservation (DOC).

-From the Tongariro Alpine Crossing to walking among the Putangirua Pinnacles, we round up seven of the best trails to go tramping on the North Island.
+From the Tongariro Alpine Crossing to walking among the Putangirua Pinnacles, we round up seven of the best hiking trails on the North Island.